Sigtrix/docker-testbed/README.md

 ### Run experiment
-To run an experiment simply run the python script that defines the experiment on the system with Docker installed and running.
+To run an experiment simply run the python script that defines the [experiment](src/experiment.py) on the system with Docker installed and running.
 The following make command can also be run:
 ```
-make run EXPERIMENT=<file_path>
+make run
 ```
 For running any test scripts on the data generated from the experiment, run the following command.